awsdocs/aws-net-developer-guide/doc_source/welcome.md

 ### About Amazon Web Services<a name="about-aws"></a>

-Amazon Web Services \(AWS\) is a collection of digital infrastructure services that developers can leverage when developing their applications\.
+Amazon Web Services is a collection of digital infrastructure services that developers can leverage when developing their applications\.
 The services include computing, storage, database, and application synchronization \(messaging and queuing\)\.

 AWS uses a pay\-as\-you\-go service model\.
 You are charged only for the services that you—or your applications—use\.
 Also, to make AWS useful as a platform for prototyping and experimentation, AWS offers a free usage tier, in which services are free below a certain level of usage\.
-For more information about AWS costs and the free usage tier go to [Test\-Driving AWS in the Free Usage Tier](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html)\.
+For more information about AWS costs and the free usage tier go to [Using the AWS Free Tier](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html)\.

 To obtain an AWS account, go to the [AWS home page](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) and click **Sign Up Now**\.